 All-Woman Trial Team Wins Major Verdict In Major Case

-The case centered around a devastating accident on March 4, 2020, when James Donaldson III, a freshman at Tennessee State University and former Miami Central football star, was driving with three friends on State Road 7.
+The CASE NO.: 2020-024960 CA 01 (25) centered around a devastating accident on March 4, 2020, when James Donaldson III, a freshman at Tennessee State University and former Miami Central football star, was driving with three friends on State Road 7.
 The defendant's vehicle, traveling in the opposite direction, made an abrupt left turn directly into James's path, violating his right of way.
 The crash caused James's car to flip and burst into flames.
 While his friends survived, James tragically lost his life at just 19 years old.

 The defense argued that James's excessive speed was a contributing factor and claimed the defendant could not see his headlights approaching.
 Despite these assertions, Berman Law Group presented a compelling case that placed the primary fault on the defendant.